zhangchuheng123/InventoryRL/release/README.md

 All programs will generate results and log the results in Weights & Biases ([https://wandb.ai](https://wandb.ai/)) as well as TensorBoard.
 The results in tables can be read from these sources accordingly.
 The figures are plotted using matplotlib ([https://matplotlib.org](https://matplotlib.org/)) based on the data downloaded from these sources.

-# Running Time

-- Each single run corresponding to one row in Table 4/Table 5 or one curve in Figure 6 takes 30.96 hours on average.
-- Each single run corresponding to one sample in Figure 7 takes 33.83 hours on average.
-- Each single run of the experiments of the subgradient algorithm takes less than 184 hours (with state dimension equaling 12), and that of our algorithm takes 34 hours.
-- The algorithms usually take less time to converge, and we report the time needed for completing prescribed number of iterations.

 # Hardware

 Our experiments run on a machine with the following requirements: